 Those who are self-employed (and pay Class 2 National Insurance Contributions) have no entitlement to Statutory Sick Pay, but may be able to claim Incapacity Benefit or Employment and Support Allowance (which was introduced to replace Incapacity Benefit in January 2011).
 The Direct Gov page here gives more details of this change.

-The standard rate of SSP is £88.45 from 6th April 2015 (this will NOT be increased in 2016 but will increase to £89.35 per week from April 2017).
+The standard rate of SSP is £89.35 per week from April 2017, increasing to £92.05 per week from 9th April 2018.
 You are entitled to SSP from your employer if you meet the qualifying conditions, which are:

 SSP is not paid for the first 3 days of your sickness (these are called ‘Waiting Days’), but after that you are paid SSP for the days that you normally work.

 If you arrive at work and do some work (even a minute) that day will not be treated as a day of incapacity for SSP purposes.
 If an employee works shifts, for example, a shift starting at 6pm on Friday and finishing at 2am on Saturday, if they become sick on Saturday that will count as a day of incapacity for SSP (even though they have worked part of their shift).

 ‘Periods of Incapacity for Work’ (PIW) can be linked and treated as one PIW if the gap between them is 8 weeks or less (56 days).
 SSP is paid for a maximum of 28 weeks and when it ends (or if you can no longer claim it) you may be able to claim Incapacity Benefit/Employment and Support Allowance from your local Job Centre; your employer needs to give you an SSP1 form which they complete and you send to your local Job Centre.